Shaher Jabr Omran: Post-Assad

 On 29 January 2025, Omran attended the Syrian Revolution Victory Conference and delivered a speech.

 By 31 March 2025, he held the rank of brigadier general and position of security director of Daraa Governorate.

 On 25 May 2025, he was appointed Internal Security commander of Daraa Governorate, as part of a broader organizational restructuring by the Syrian Ministry of Interior.

+On 5 November 2025, he was transferred to the General Intelligence Service and was succeeded by Mohammed Ibrahim al-Sukhni.